When I vacationed in the Bahamas a few years back, a local chef made the best conch meat I’ve ever tried.

 What Recipes Use Conch?

 Recipes that use conch include chowders, egg wash fritters, bisques, salads, and ceviche.

 Does Conch Have Mercury?

-Yes, conch has mercury but compared to other kinds of seafood, its mercury levels are significantly lower.
+Yes, conch has mercury, but compared to other seafood, its mercury levels are significantly lower.

 How Long Does Fresh Conch Meat Last?